-This Security Vulnerability Self-Assessment Guide is designed to help small water systems determine possible vulnerable components and identify security measures that should be considered.
-A "vulnerability assessment" is the identification of weaknesses in water system security, focusing on defined threats that could compromise its ability to provide adequate potable water, and/or water for firefighting.
-This document is designed particularly for systems that serve populations of 3,300 or less.
+This Security Vulnerability Self-Assessment Guide is designed to help small water systems determine possible vulnerable components and identify security measures that should be considered in order to protect the system and the customers it serves.
+A "vulnerability assessment" (VA) is the identification of weaknesses in water system security, focusing on defined threats that could compromise its ability to meet its various service missions - such as providing adequate drinking water, water for firefighting, and/or water for various commercial and industrial purposes.
+This document is designed particularly for systems that serve populations of 3,300 up to 10,000.
 This document is meant to encourage smaller systems to review their system vulnerabilities, but it may not take the place of a comprehensive review by security experts.
+Completion of this document will meet the requirement for conducting a Vulnerability Assessment as directed under the Public Health Security and Bioterrorism Preparedness and Response Act of 2002.
+Community Water Systems (CWSs) serving more than 3,300 and fewer than 50,000 people must submit their completed vulnerability assessment to the Administrator of U.S. EPA no later than June 30, 2004 in order to meet the provisions of the Act.